sshpa/bayesvl/README.md

     * Creating one or more random Bayesian networks learned from dataset with customized constraints
     * Generating JAGS/STAN code for structures of Bayesian networks for sampling and parameter learning
     * Plotting the network graphs and MCMC
-    * Compatible with R 2.x or newer version
+    * Compatibility with R 2.x or newer version

 Here is the [CHANGELOG](https://github.com/sshpa/baysvl/blob/master/CHANGELOG.md)